marschall/line-parser/README.md

 ----

  * all methods have been verified with [jitwatch-jarscan-maven-plugin](https://github.com/ferstl/jitwatch-jarscan-maven-plugin) to be below 325 bytecode instructions and should therefore inline
- * the main parsing loop is likely to profit from [on-stack replacement (OSR)](http://openjdk.java.net/groups/hotspot/docs/HotSpotGlossary.html#onStackReplacement)
+ * the main parsing loop is likely to benefit from [on-stack replacement (OSR)](http://openjdk.java.net/groups/hotspot/docs/HotSpotGlossary.html#onStackReplacement)

 Usage
 -----